 To give you a glimpse of the past, a miniature model of the stupa and a few of the initial panels, are preserved during a repository on the positioning.

 You can see many statues and friezes relating Jataka stories.
 You can see many statues and friezes relating Jataka stories.

 The 400-Year-Old Mystique

 A delightful blend of the old and the new, Hyderabad presents to the onlooker an interesting skyline, with modern buildings standing shoulder-to-shoulder with fascinating 400-year-old edifices – the remains of the city’s Islamic roots.

-Known as the Istanbul of Bharat, Hyderabad boasts of example of Qutb Shahi architecture- the Jama mosque, Mecca mosque, Toli mosque and Hyderabad’s image, the Charminar.
+Known as the Istanbul of Bharat, Hyderabad boasts of the example of Qutb Shahi architecture- the Jama mosque, Mecca mosque, Toli mosque and Hyderabad’s image, the Charminar.
 A fine climate, a desirable amalgam of cultures, glorious cookery, splendid searching and a spread of things to visualize and do create a visit to the present town unforgettable.

 Places of interest

 In the town include the spacious public gardens the tranquil landscape Gardens, The Birla Temple on Kala Pahad, Birla planetarium on Naubat Pahad.
 Also the large expanses of the Hussain Sagar Lake with the stature of a large Buddha gazing over it.

-The Nehru Zoological park affords a read of a range of animals, birds and reptiles in their natural surroundings.
-The star Carl Gustav Jung deposit displayed an excellent assortment of lovely objectives associate degreed standings on an eminence a touch far from town is that the imposing source Fort.
+The Nehru Zoological park affords a read of a range of animals, birds, and reptiles in their natural surroundings.
+The star Carl Gustav Jung deposit displayed an excellent assortment of lovely objectives associates degreed standings on an eminence a touch far from town is that the imposing source Fort.

 Tirupati, wherever catch the delicately sculpted gold gopuram of the Lord Venkateswara Temple, sparkling within the sun.
 The Trimala shrine could be a masterpiece of Dravidian design.
 This ancient temple has additionally found a mention in numerous Sastras and Puranas.